wilkie/blog/posts/djehuty.md

 ## Social merit

+Computation is important to all people.
+There are cultures that could benefit from equal access to technology and computation.
+With this infrastructure, society serves to benefit due to the promotion of solutions without attribution and an ecosystem where code propagates across the world without interference.

 ### Ubiquitous code

 By greatly modularizing code, implementations can exist anywhere.
 This has a beneficial side-effect: code is much harder to censor or delete.
 You can build a dependency graph for any application and simply ask any machine in the world for some code that implements those behaviors.
 Any implementation can be retrieved and then tested for correctness.
 We can get code reliably from our neighbors, for instance.
 This better ensures that a single centralized location for code is not the norm, and therefore reduces the ability for centralized authorities to remove or restrict access to computation.
 Useful code will exist on many machines, and these implementations can be retrieved (along with performance information, [see technical merit](#technical_merit)) from any machine in a network.